johnabel/per2py/README.md

 ```

 # Usage
 We have provided two interfaces for running the data analysis tools within this package.
-A Jupyter Notebook method is provided for a simplified interface, and a command line environment is provided for a more experienced user.
+A Jupyter Notebook method is provided for a simplified interface, and a single Python script is provided for a more experienced user.
 A summary of the saved results is provided in the Interpreting Results subsection below.

 ## Running analysis in a Jupyter/iPython Notebook
 The Jupyter Notebook provides a simple interface to the computational tools within this package.
+For analysis of single-cell data, open the `cellular_analysis.ipynb` jupyter notebook using a Python 2.7 interpreter.
+For analysis of whole-body recordings, including actigraphy, temperature, and humidity, open the `wholebody_analysis.ipynb` jupyter notebook using a Python 2.7 interpreter.
+Evaluate each cell sequentially to perform the data analysis.

+Details regarding each of these notebooks are provided below.

 ## Running analysis using a terminal and command line
 In addition to a Jupyter Notebook, we have provided a command line interface to the analysis tools.
+To run a command (If using conda as above, run `conda activate per2py` in the terminal before running the analysis to ensure the proper environment is used.)

+# Analysis of cellular bioluminescence recordings

+## Importing data

 The data may be imported directly from the imageJ output .xls file.
 If so, set:
 ```
 pull_from_imagej = True
-input_folder = [path to folder containing data] input_ij_file   = [name of imageJ file with no extension]
+input_folder = [path to directory containing data] input_ij_file   = [name of imageJ file with no extension]
 ```